-DRC Ebola outbreak enters 'new phase' as it spreads to urban area
+DRC Ebola outbreak enters 'new phase' as it spreads to large city

-(CNN)An Ebola outbreak in the Democratic Republic of Congo (DRC) has now entered a "new phase," after the first urban case was confirmed, the country's health minister, Dr. Oly Ilunga Kalenga, said Wednesday.
+(CNN)An Ebola outbreak in the Democratic Republic of Congo (DRC) has entered a "new phase," after it spread to a large city, the country's health minister, Dr. Oly Ilunga Kalenga, said Wednesday.

 The new case of Ebola virus disease (EVD) has been confirmed in Wangata, one of the three health zones of Mbandaka, a city of nearly 1.2 million people in Equateur Province in northwestern DRC, the World Health Organization (WHO) confirmed Thursday.